The Ultimate Food Map of Europe

 29. Iceland

-Icelanders claim it to be super-food so there is yet another reason to try it.
+Icelanders claim it to be a super-food, so there is yet another reason to try it.

-Our post about how to visit Iceland on a budget and our best money-saving tips cover some of the other food to try while you’re here too.
+Our post about how to visit Iceland on a budget and our best money-saving tips cover some other food to try while you’re here, too.
 We recommend you travel around this beautiful country on four wheels.

-Read our Complete Guide to Renting a Car in Iceland, it includes some very important tips.
+Read our Complete Guide to Renting a Car in Iceland, which includes some essential tips.

 30. Slovakia